sssfcb1109-dev/TaskSimplifier/README.md

 # TaskSimplifier

-This repository provides a minimal Flask API for demonstration.
+This repository provides a minimal Flask API for demonstrating a "one-shot" task automation flow.

 ## Usage